OLG-MAN/project101-tf-eks-jenkins/README.md

 # project101-tf-eks-jenkins

-Summary
+### Summary
 * CI/CD project using provisioning EKS cluster through Terraform.
 * Deploy Jenkins to EKS through EFS.
 * Jenkins creating pod agents when CI/CD pipeline start and destroy it when pipeline finish.
-* In pipeline we build container from app in repo push it to docker hub and after delpoy to EKS cluster.
+* In pipeline we copy Github repo, build container from flask-app, push it to DockerHub and after delpoy to EKS cluster.

 ### Prepairing proccess.
+* Copy this repo to local host.
-Run and configure aws-cli container, install need tools for wsl and k8s cluster.
+* Run and configure aws-cli container.
+* Install need tools for wsl and k8s cluster.

 ### Run Amazon CLI and conigure it.